seasite-project/CGO21_YaskSite/README.md

 ```
 # Run phase
 Step 4 illustrates how to run the app to reproduce results.
-It is recommended the settings in the paper is followed to get comparable results.
+It is recommended the settings in the paper are followed to get comparable results.

 ## Step 4